ThomasBittner1/KangarooDocumentation/kangaroo/docs/tools/toolsSkinCluster.md

 ## Average
 This averages the weights.
 Often you use it on buttons.
-It can also average islands separately, which is for when for example you have a lot of buttons combined into a single mesh.
+It can also average islands separately, which is for example when you have a lot of buttons combined into a single mesh.

 !!! info "Video"
     Check Average Tool [here](https://www.youtube.com/watch?v=z4GYYWd6gS4&t=4m08s)